-5.7 Parental leave
+5.8 Parental leave

-Employees who meet the statutory conditions will be eligible to take parental leave.
+Employees who meet the statutory conditions will be eligible to request to take parental leave.
 For further details, please refer to our Parental Leave policy.
-A copy may be obtained from your Head of Department, from the HR Officer, or from the College website at www.exeter.ox.ac.uk.
+A copy may be obtained from your Head of Department, from the HR Manage, or from the College website.